 When a customer is trying to recall the name of your products in a conversation with friends, you want them to remember your name immediately.
 Organic customer referrals are one of the most rewarding sources of revenue, and creating a remarkable name is an easy way to encourage referrals.

 Don’t miss out on more income and brand advocates with a boring or unmemorable name.
 You don’t want your customers to hesitate while trying to remember your name.
 During that hesitation, the conversation could move on, causing your company to lose valuable customer referrals.

 8. Attract talent

 Capture something amazing in your name, and you’ll not only have far greater chances of succeeding and boosting your revenue, but you’ll also be creating something people are excited to join.
 Let your awesome brand name motivate you every day and let it attract great talent, too.

 Beyond the internal benefits to your company, a name that captures something amazing will help attract loyal customers and fosters brand advocates.
 A name that contributes to fostering brand loyalists has clear positive effects on your bottom line and continued success of your company.

 A productive name can help drive referrals, attract talent, capture customer attention, and foster brand loyalty.
-So, when calculating the RIO of your great name, make same realistic projects based on the small improvements that a name can make to your very concrete business goals.
+So, when calculating the ROI of your great name, make same realistic projects based on the small improvements that a name can make to your very concrete business goals.
 A startup that grows steadily to $1 Million in yearly revenue over four years would recoup a $1,000 investment in a naming project during those four years if that resulting name increased the companies overall revenue by only .05%.